 JEF is required to implement credit policies and procedures, with credit approval authorities delegated to the Board ERMC, Management Credit Committee and Credit Risk Officers.
 JEF is responsible for the quality and performance of its credit portfolio and for monitoring and controlling all credit risks in its portfolios.
 Regular audits of JEF's credit processes are undertaken by Internal Audit.

-The Covid-19 pandemic has caused significant market volatility which has increased JEF's credit risk.
+Current global geopolitical events and the resulting macro-economic fallout have caused market volatility which has increased JEF's credit risk.
 The downgrading of credit ratings and/or outlooks for counterparties have resulted in an increase in credit risk for debt securities and loans.